shanebell/google-cloud-console-production-warning/readme.md

 - Clone this repository
 - `$ npm install`
-- `$ grunt`
+- `$ grunt dist`
 - Open Chrome and navigate to chrome://extensions
 - Ensure "Developer mode" is enabled
 - Click "Load unpacked extension..."
-- Select the directory where this repository is cloned to
+- Select the `package` directory where the plugin is compiled to by grunt

 The extension will run automatically whenever you have the Google Cloud Console open.